Community detection and percolation of information in a geometric setting: Introduction

 \subsection{Percolation of geometric information in trees}

 The above theorem gives an upper bound for the threshold for reconstruction.
 The question of finding respective lower bounds, in the stochastic block model, is usually reduced to a related but somewhat simpler model of percolation of information on \emph{trees}.
 The idea is that in the sparse regime, the neighborhood of each node in the graph is usually a tree, and it can be shown that recovering the community of a specific node based on observation of the entire graph, is more difficult than the recovery of its location based on knowledge of the community association of the leaves of a tree rooted at this node.
-For a formal derivation of this reduction (in the case of the stochastic block model), we refer to \cite{Abbe18}.

-This gives rise to the following model, first described in Mossel and Peres \cite{MosPer03} (see also \cite{Mos04}): Consider a $q$-ary tree $T=(V,E)$ of depth $k$, rooted at $r \in V$.
+For a formal derivation of this reduction (in the case of the SBM), we refer to \cite{Abbe18}.\\ This gives rise to the following model, first described in Mossel and Peres \cite{MosPer03} (see also \cite{Mos04}): Consider a $q$-ary tree $T=(V,E)$ of depth $k$, rooted at $r \in V$.
 Suppose that each node in $V$ is associated with a label $\ell: V \to \{1,..,k\}$ in the following way: The root $r$ is assigned with some label and then, iteratively, each node is assigned with its direct ancestor's label with probability $p$ and with a uniformly picked label with probability $1-p$ (independent between the nodes at each level).
-The goal is then to detect the assignment of the root based on observation of the leaves.
+The goal is then to detect the assignment of the root based on observation of the leaves.\\ Let us now suggest an extension of this model to the geometric setting.
+We fix a Markov kernel $\vphi(x,y) = f(\langle x,y \rangle)$, normalized such that $\int_{\Sph} \varphi(x,y) d \sigma(y) = 1$ for all $x \in \Spd$.
+We define $\ff: T \to \Spd$ in the following way.
+For the root $r$, $\ff(r)$ is picked according to the uniform measure.
+Iteratively, given that $\ff(v)$ is already set for all nodes $v$ at the $\ell$-th level, we pick the values $\ff(u)$ for nodes $u$ at the $(\ell+1)$th level independently, so that if $u$ is a direct descendant of $v$, the label $\ff(u)$ is distributed according to the law $\varphi(\ff(v), \cdot) d \sigma$.